neuliulibin1992/fx-trading-system/README.md

 Also logs should have started to show up in Kibana.

-Start customer-service with:
+Start fx-price-service with:
-- `docker-compose up -d customer-service`
+- `docker-compose up -d fx-price-service`

 Start the other apps:
 - `docker-compose up -d supplier-service invoice-service`